New Orleans Saints vs. New York Jets NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Jets stats and trends

-- This year, the Jets have just two against the spread wins in eight games as an underdog of 5.5 points or more.
+- New York has three wins against the spread in 12 games this year.

-- New York has eclipsed the over/under in 58.3% of its opportunities this year (seven times over 12 games with a set point total).
+- New York's games this season have eclipsed the over/under seven times in 12 opportunities (58.3%).

 - The Jets have turned the ball over eight more times (25 total) than the Saints have forced a turnover (17) this season.